CagriCatik/PCB-Design-with-KiCad/webpage/docs/09_projects/05_project-stm32/05_oscillator.md

 - **Internal Load Capacitance Configuration:**

-  The internal load capacitance of the HSE is dynamically adjustable through the RCC_CR register to match the crystal's specified \(C_L\).
+  The internal load capacitance of the HSE is dynamically adjustable through the RCC_CR register to match the crystal's specified $C_L$.
 The effective load capacitance is determined by the equation:

   \[
   C_{\text{load}} = \frac{C_{L1} \cdot C_{L2}}{C_{L1} + C_{L2}} + C_{\text{stray}}
   \]

-  where \(C_{\text{stray}} \approx 2 \text{ pF}\) accounts for the parasitic capacitance inherent in PCB traces and pad geometries.
+  where $C_{\text{stray}} \approx 2 \text{ pF}$ accounts for the parasitic capacitance inherent in PCB traces and pad geometries.
 This configurability allows for precise tuning of the oscillator's frequency response, ensuring optimal performance.

 - **Layout Guidelines:**